 An introduction to the drafting methods and techniques used to create floor plans and elevation views for interior design.
-Learn to use the basic tools and procedures of drafting to develop effective interior design plans.
-Covers tools and applications; architectural measurement and scale; dimensioning methods; and legends.
+In this course students learn to use the basic tools and procedures of drafting to develop effective interior design plans.
+Course covers tools and applications; practical use of architectural measurement and scale; use of dimensioning methods; and the development of legends.
 Explores how to incorporate design ideas into a practical plan format to fully realize the interior concept.
-Students design a unique 800 square foot Minimalist micro mountain retreat, as a vehicle to learn drafting methods and techniques.
+Students design a unique 800 square foot Minimalist micro mountain retreat, as a vehicle to learn critical drafting methods and techniques.
+Emphasis is on developing design concepts.